arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Select the rest of the method, then Extract Method "CategoryPlace".
 Point to "CategoryPlace", F6 move method into QuestionDeck.
 Get back in Game and inline "places[currentPlayer]" variable.
+Remove this item from TODO list.

 ## Attack AskQuestion
 Point to 'AskQuestion'.
-One way is to select, extract and move all body, since 'CurrentCategory' is in 'QuestionDeck'.
-But maintain the dependency between two methods.
-Prefer break dependency.
+This method already exists, so before move around we need two check.
+First check it is visibility, it is public or private?
+Private, ok movable for now.
+Second check dependencies, more than one method?
+Yes, revert movable.
+Move this method is risky, let introduce a bottleneck behind of them.
+More, we dependes by another not moved method, prefer break dependency.
+Same refactoring as before but with inverted steps.
+Select all method's body, then Extract Method 'AskQuestionCategory'.
-Select 'CurrentCategory', Extract Variable to remove duplication.
+Select 'CurrentCategory', Extract Parameter to remove duplication.
-Select the rest of the method, then Extract Method 'AskQuestionCategory'.
-Point to 'AskQuestionCategory', Move Method into QuestionDeck.
+Point to 'AskQuestionCategory', F6 Move Method into QuestionDeck.
 We aren't happy here due to 'Console.WriteLine'.
 Just wait, annotate it and skip.
 Stay focused!
+Remove this item from TODO list.

 ## Attack Game fields
 Find Usages of properties, result in only 'QuestionDeck'.
+At the end we need to move the field initialization from Game to QuestionDeck.
+Theretically we can inline all the properties, but in practice we can't.
+And even if we will, we wont because Game is used in two places, not one.
+Inline properties is risky, let introduce a bottleneck.
 Inject ctor 'Game' into 'QuestionDeck'.
 Set and use local collections fields.
 Remove Game parameter from public methods.
+Better but we still can't inline due to invocation chain.
+QuestionDeck -> PopQuestions -> private popQuestions -> new LinkedList<String>
+We can change field visibility and then inline property but we break the chain in the middle.
+Change strategy and start from the end and go backward.
+Inline field definition into property.
+QuestionDeck -> PopQuestions -> new LinkedList<String>
+Inline property  into caller.
+QuestionDeck -> new LinkedList<String>
-Inline 'PopQuestions', 'ScienceQuestions', 'SportsQuestions' and 'RockQuestions'.
+Inline remaining 'ScienceQuestions', 'SportsQuestions' and 'RockQuestions'.

 # EPISODE 3